dnvriend/study-sbt/README.md

 [info] 2.12.1
 ```

-Now say that we want to set the scalaVersion for all projects in our Build, then we would configure:
+Now say that we want to set the scalaVersion for all projects in our *Build*, then we would configure:

 ```bash
 > set scalaVersion in ThisBuild := "2.11.8"